Bhutan: Foreign relations

 Bhutan's border with China is not mutually demarcated in some areas because China lays claims to those places.
 In 2021, after more than 35 years of border negotiations, China signed a memorandum of understanding with Bhutan to expedite those talks.
 Approximately 269 km2 remain under discussion between China and Bhutan.
 On 13 November 2005, Chinese soldiers crossed into the disputed territories between China and Bhutan and began building roads and bridges.
 Bhutanese Foreign Minister Khandu Wangchuk took up the matter with Chinese authorities after the issue was raised in the Bhutanese parliament.
 In response, Foreign Ministry spokesman Qin Gang of the People's Republic of China said that the border remains in dispute and that the two sides are continuing to work for a peaceful and cordial resolution of the dispute, denying that the presence of soldiers in the area was an attempt to forcibly occupy it.
 An Indian intelligence officer said that a Chinese delegation in Bhutan told the Bhutanese they were "overreacting".
 The Bhutanese newspaper Kuensel said that China might use the roads to further Chinese claims along the border.

 Bhutan has very warm relations with Japan, which provides significant development assistance.
 The Bhutanese royals were hosted by the Japanese imperial family during a state visit in 2011.
 Japan is also helping Bhutan cope with glacial floods by developing an early warning system.
 Bhutan enjoys strong political and diplomatic relations with Bangladesh.
 The Bhutanese king was the guest of honour during celebrations of the 40th anniversary of Bangladesh's independence.
 A 2014 joint statement by the prime ministers of both countries announced cooperation in areas of hydropower, river management and climate change mitigation.
 Bangladesh and Bhutan signed a preferential trade agreement in 2020 with provisions for free trade.

-Bhutan has diplomatic relations with 53 countries and the European Union and has missions in India, Bangladesh, Thailand, Kuwait, and Belgium.
+Bhutan has diplomatic relations with 58 countries and the European Union and has missions in India, Bangladesh, Thailand, Kuwait, Belgium, and Australia.
 It has two UN missions, one in New York and one in Geneva.
+Bhutan also maintains a consulate-general in New York.
 Only India, Bangladesh, and Kuwait have residential embassies in Bhutan.
 Other countries maintain informal diplomatic contact via their embassies in New Delhi and Dhaka.
 Bhutan maintains formal diplomatic relations with several Asian and European nations, Canada, and Brazil.
 Other countries, such as the United States and the United Kingdom, have no formal diplomatic relations with Bhutan but maintain informal contact through their respective embassies in New Delhi and with the United States through Bhutan's permanent mission to the United Nations.
 The United Kingdom has an honorary consul resident in Thimphu.
-The latest country Bhutan has established diplomatic relations with is Israel, on 12 December 2020.
+The latest country Bhutan has established diplomatic relations with is Qatar, on 16 October 2025.

 Bhutan opposed the Russian annexation of Crimea in United Nations General Assembly Resolution 68/262.